 - Concordia University, Montreal, Canada

-Students on the BA Philosophy, Politics and Economics or BA Economics and Philosophy can study at UBC, but the philosophy element is not available at the other institutions.
+Students on the BA Philosophy, Politics and Economics or BA Economics and Philosophy cannot study at Concordia.
+Students on the BSc Economics and International Economics cannot study at Monash.
 A level or equivalent in mathematics is required to study at Monash University.

 Inter-campus exchange programme

 You can apply to study at one of our overseas campuses for one semester in your second year, dependant upon the economics stream you are following.

 Summer schools are open to all undergraduate University of Nottingham students, and offer opportunities to take taught courses at one of our partner universities.